krferrier/EWAS/README.md

 [What the KYCG knowledgebases are](#kycg-knowledgebases).

-Implemented with `yame`: the query is packed as a format-6 record carrying two bits per probe, one for the universe and one for the set, so the restricted background is applied inside the overlap counting. `yame summary` then reports the 2x2 per feature and the hypergeometric p-value and FDR are computed in R.
+Implemented with `yame`: the query is packed as a format-6 record carrying two bits per probe, one for the background and one for the test set, so the restricted background is applied inside the overlap counting. `yame summary` then reports the 2x2 per feature and the hypergeometric p-value and FDR are computed in R.